swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 that a compile to JavaScript language that uses slower data structures ends up globally faster than most of the competition for rich user interfaces.
-To top it off the Om TodoMVC with same bells and whistles as everyone else weighs in at 63K gzipped - this total includes the 27K React, the entire ClojureScript standard libary, core.async, a routing library, and several helpers from Google Closure.
+To top it off the Om TodoMVC with same bells and whistles as everyone else weighs in at ~260 lines of code including all the templates and the minified code is 63K gzipped (this total includes the 27K React, the entire ClojureScript standard libary, core.async, a routing library, and several helpers from Google Closure).

 Technical description follows.